michalmar/dream-team-v2/README.md

 ![Architecture](assets/architecture.png)

+:tada: February 25, 2025: We have a new React based UI with new business use cases

 :tada: January 11, 2025: The repo now support [Autogen 0.4.0 stable version](https://microsoft.github.io/autogen/stable/)

 :tada: December 3, 2024: The repo now support one click deployment with [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/), if you would like to run it with the full process localy you can check [v0.21](https://github.com/yanivvak/dream-team/tree/v0.21)